Research shows that babies born to mothers who took the fertility drug Clomid during pregnancy are more likely to develop serious birth defects.

 Filing a claim will also teach the manufacturers of unsafe medications that it is unacceptable to not warn parents of the risks associated with these drugs.
 This includes serious birth defects.
 Your suit may also even prevent other families from suffering as yours has.
 This will force the pharmaceutical company to change their drug’s label to warn parents of the potential risks.

-The Michael Brady Lynch Firm is dedicated to obtaining justice on behalf of the babies and their parents who have been harmed by huge pharmaceutical corporations.
+The Michael Brady Lynch Firm is dedicated to obtaining justice on behalf of the babies and their parents when huge pharmaceutical corporations harm them.
 Principal lawyer Michael Brady Lynch was born with a congenital heart defect that required extensive surgery to correct.
 He knows how it feels to bear the burden of a lifelong scar.
 Also, how to live with the painful memories.
 He is passionate about helping infants and families who have dealt with similar circumstances.

 The experienced trial attorneys of The Michael Brady Lynch Firm skillfully and tenaciously fight for the maximum compensation.
 We will also provide full support to your family every step of the way.
 Our firm has access to the medical experts and resources necessary to build a powerful claim on each client’s behalf.
 As true consumer advocates, we are determined to make a difference in the lives of our clients and for the safety of our community.